 A punishing running back who delivered two historic, record-shattering seasons in Kansas City before his star faded rapidly.

-Larry Johnson's NFL career is a tale of breathtaking peak and precipitous decline.
-Drafted by the Kansas City Chiefs in 2003, he initially languished behind Priest Holmes, a frustration for a player of his immense talent.
-When his chance finally came, he seized it with a violence that reshaped the league's record books.
-In 2005 and 2006, Johnson was a human battering ram, carrying the ball over 750 times in two seasons—a workload now unthinkable—and racking up over 3,500 rushing yards.
-He ran with a ferocious, upright style that punished defenders but also himself.
-Those legendary seasons took a permanent toll; injuries and off-field controversies mounted, and his production plummeted.
+Larry Johnson carried the ball over 750 times in the 2005 and 2006 seasons for the Kansas City Chiefs, racking up over 3,500 rushing yards.
+Drafted in 2003, he initially languished behind Priest Holmes, a frustration for a player of his immense talent.
+When his chance came, he seized it with a violence that reshaped the league's record books.
+Johnson ran with a ferocious, upright style that punished defenders but also himself.
+Those seasons took a permanent toll; injuries and off-field controversies mounted, and his production plummeted.
 His journey from Penn State star to brief, brilliant NFL apex to a swift exit remains a stark lesson about the physical cost of football.

 1965–1980